Chapter III: Modeling Roles

 In this chapter, we focus on the decision.
 In particular, we’ll ask the question: "who can do what in the application?"
 Also, we’ll need to talk about data – when we ask “who can do what,” what data structures are we examining?

 To prevent this from being an entirely open-ended problem, we use authorization models to guide our implementation.
+A model is a way to structure our authorization code and guide implementation.

 In this chapter, we’ll talk through how to use role-based access control (RBAC).
 We’ll cover a few different variants, focused around different kinds of business-to-business (B2B) applications.
 For each model, we’ll talk through: